Azure/qpid-proton-j-extensions/CONTRIBUTING.md

 best practices!

 - Title of the pull request is clear and informative.
-- There are a small number of commits that each have an informative message.
+- Commits are small and each have an informative message.
 - A description of the changes the pull request makes is included, and a reference to the bug/issue the pull request fixes is included, if applicable.
 - Pull request includes comprehensive test coverage for the included changes.